chys87/toolchain/cbu/cbu/fsyscall/README.md

 * When Linus releases new system calls and obsoletes some old ones, "standard" programs automatically take advantage of the new ones when glibc is upgraded, while program using fsyscall needs recompilation.
-* `fsys_` functions fall back to glibc wrappers on platforms other than x86-64.
+* `fsys_` functions fall back to glibc wrappers on platforms other than x86-64 and aarch64.
   They often have different header requirement than the inline versions, which causes pains in developing programs intended to be portable.